Ag Training Work Safely at Heights Training Course in Toowoomba and Darling Downs

 - Cleaning up the work area

-Successful trainees receive a Statement of Attainment and a Statement of Attainment card to carry in your wallet.
+In Summary, participants will receive a Statement of Attainment and a Statement of Attainment card to carry in your wallet.

 Location – Ag Training come to you

-Working at Heights courses can be held at your work site depending on numbers of participants
+In short, working safely at Heights courses can be held at your work site depending on numbers of participants